ganjinaoripova/introToIM/February4/handsFreeSwitch.md

 Here is my image
 ![](handsfree switch.png)

-I almost didn’t have have any problems with the first idea, however with the second the problem was that I had a cover on my laptop so whenever I closed my laptop, the cover would stop wires from touching each other, so then I decided to move wires and adding a bit of more copper tapes on top, which eventually helped and the switch worked.
+I almost didn’t have any problems with the first idea, however with the second the problem was that I had a cover on my laptop so whenever I closed my laptop, the cover would stop wires from touching each other, so then I decided to move wires and adding a bit of more copper tapes on top, which eventually helped and the switch worked.